darinz/DL/04_Training_Techniques/01_regularization_methods.md

 1. **Monitor Validation Loss:** After each epoch, evaluate the model on a validation set.
 2. **Patience Parameter:** If the validation loss does not improve for a set number of epochs (patience), stop training.
 3. **Restore Best Weights:** Optionally, revert to the model weights that achieved the best validation loss.

+> **Step-by-Step:**
+> - Track the best validation loss seen so far.
+> - If the current validation loss is better, save the model weights.
+> - If not, increment a counter.
+> - If the counter exceeds the patience threshold, stop training and restore the best weights.

 ### Python Implementation